Northern California Campus

 Golden Gate Academy Website

-The Northern California Campus Library of Golden Gate Seminary houses a current collection of approximately 110,000 books, 400 periodical subscriptions, and a diverse multimedia collection.
-Special collections housed at this campus include: the William O. Crews Leadership Collection, an archive and rare book collection.
-GGBTS library users have access to the Graduate Theological Union (GTU) Library System.
-The GTU consortium consists of nine schools of theology and five research centers and affiliates.
+The Northern California Campus Library of Golden Gate Seminary houses a current collection of approximately 104,000 books, 276 periodical subscriptions, and a diverse multimedia collection.
+Special collections include the William O. Crews Leadership Collection, the Morgan Patterson History Collection, an archive and rare book collection.
+In addition to collections at the five GGBTS campus libraries, NCC students have access to libraries at the Graduate Theological Union (GTU) in Berkeley and the San Francisco Theological Seminary in San Anselmo.

 201 Seminary Drive